rybaier/LOTR-TT-React-API/pseudo.md

     - add API Call with Authorization header (CHECK)
     - Get API to display data (CHECK)
     - build randomize info function(CHECK)
+### stretch goals
+- add Who said it quiz version to quotes
-    - Match random quote data with character id for character name
+    - Match random quote data with character id for character name for guessing
+    - add 8 random charcater names
+    -
 ### Build NOTES
 - after building framework and attaching links decided to make seperate info display sections inside each component page
-- and attaching API data, it became clear that the most seemless way to do this was to remove the infodisplay component entirely snd process the data on the component page directly to avoid data diplay cross contamination
+- and attaching API data, it became clear that the most seemless way to do this was to remove the infodisplay component entirely and process the data on the component page directly to avoid data diplay cross contamination
 - changed random search function to random display data function on page render
 - random search button will be updated to force a rerender of data if selected
 - have to decide what type of data to display on home page leaning towards quotes, but maybe books?? or characters?
 - gathering api data was relatively simple, however getting it to render was a bit more complicated.
 After several hours I came upon the solution while explaining the issue to someone else. it was a simple conditional not statement that created a data load screen (face palm)
 - changed my pseudo to a md file from a js file based on sound advice was still doing pseudo out of habit because i liked the green color of the text while thinking however now that it's in a markdown it looks a lot nicer. so I must continue with this method moving forward.
 - Perhaps a button that displays all the movie data instead of just random in the future
+- random search component removed, single button with in it moved to individual pages instead